saltastroops/web-manager-2021/docs/development.md

 uvicorn --reload --port 8001 app.main:app
 ```

-!!!tip
+!!! tip
 Note the non-default port.
 This has been chosen as the development documentation server (MkDocs) is listening on port 8000.

     However, you can also use the provided Makefile to launch it.

 ```shell
 # In web-manager